 All students who wish to use tuition remission for summer courses must complete a separate Summer Financial Aid Application available in the Office of Financial Aid and submit it to the Office of Financial Aid no later than the first day of class.

-Graduate, part-time undergraduate, part-time law students, and tuition exchange students applying for tuition remission for summer sessions must complete both the Tuition Remission Application Form and the Summer Financial Aid Application.
+Graduate, part-time undergraduate students, and tuition exchange students applying for tuition remission for summer sessions must complete both the Tuition Remission Application Form and the Summer Financial Aid Application.

 This is for students who qualify for tuition exchange through their parent’s employer and are applying for admission to Valparaiso University.